 - What do you have against gentle coercion?

 - How do you solve problems where there is a conflict of interest?

-- How can I tell if a proposed solution is a real solution?
+- How is a compromise not a real solution?